codelex-io/html-css-exercises/README.md

 Some css files will also have instructions.

 ## Setup
-Copy this repository to your computer or download as zip.
+Copy this repository to your computer or open with Gitpod.

-Install a code editor from https://code.visualstudio.com/
+Install a code editor from https://code.visualstudio.com/ (Not neccesary, if working with Gitpod)

 Open your local copy of this repository with the code editor.
+(Not neccesary, if working with Gitpod)

 On the left side of the code editor's window, find extentions marketplace or use `Ctrl+Shift+x`.